Local SEO: The Definitive Guide

 And, unlike Map Pack results, the local results are basically the same for any Google SERP.

-So to optimize your site for local organic rankings, you want to use your keyword in your title tag, in your URL… and all the traditional on-page SEO stuff.
+So to optimize your website for local organic rankings, you want to use your keyword in your title tag, in your URL… and all the traditional on-page SEO stuff.

 Basically, everything covered in this video: